openoakland/councilmatic-website-docker/README.md

 docker-compose up
 ```

-You should the logs for the containers in the output.
+You should check the logs for the containers in the output.
 Just take a quick look at the output and make sure that there aren't any errors.

 ### Create database